jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/framework_release_workflow.md

 - Integrated to git and managed releases
 - CI/CD pipelines
-- Allow multiple versions of the framework to coexist on ADB workspace
+- Allow multiple versions of the library to coexist on ADB workspace
-- All framework artifacts are available to DE on ADB workspace
+- All library artifacts are available to DE on ADB workspace
-- DE can take part on framework development
+- DE can take part on library development
-- Unit tests can be integrated into the framework development workflow
+- Unit tests can be integrated into the library development workflow